-The Himalayan Wildlife Foundation believes that protection and management of biodiversity, ecosystems and cultural heritage in Pakistan will improve the quality of life of the present and future generations.
-The Himalayan Wildlife Foundation aims to do this by transforming the local economies, behaviors and attitudes to achieve harmony and compatibility between the communities and the wildlife.
-The Himalayan Wildlife Foundation works to support and accelerate this process of change by helping the local communities assume ownership and control of their natural resources and tangible cultural heritage, and develop skills required for understanding and management of their natural environment.
-The lessons learnt have to be shared within and outside the country to support the development of effective policies and strategies for management of ecosystems in developing countries.
+HWF believes that protection and management of natural and cultural resources in Pakistan will improve the quality of life of the present and future generations.
+HWF aims to do this by transforming the local economies, behaviours and attitudes to achieve harmony and compatibility between the communities and their environment.
+HWF works to support and accelerate this process of change by helping the local communities assume ownership and control of their natural resources and heritage, and develop skills required for understanding and management of their environment.
+The lessons learnt have to be shared within and outside the country to support the development of effective policies and strategies for management of natural and cultural resources in developing countries.

 - Development and promotion of public interest in natural environment, ecology, wildlife, heritage and culture of Pakistan.

 - Establishment of model environmental and heritage preservation areas in country for demonstration and educational purposes.

 - Promotion of conservation of wildlife and heritage sites by raising funds and using them for conservation purposes.